samgwise/p6-structable/README.md

 ) returns Result
 ```

-A simple coercer for mapping a Str containing a date string to a Date object TODO: conform-to-map to reverse this transofrmation.
-This routine is package scoped and not exported when used.
+A simple coercer for mapping a Str containing a date string to a Date object This routine is package scoped and not exported when used.

 ### sub struct-date